 - Produce a research report with concrete recommendations for improving protection and assistance to elderly IDPs living with disabilities.

-- Develop summary reports to inform advocacy with relevant stakeholders in Ukraine, Pakistan, and other countries with large populations of elderly IDPs
+- Develop summary reports to inform advocacy with relevant stakeholders in Ukraine, Tanzania, and other countries with large populations of elderly IDPs

 - Disseminate findings and recommendations widely though briefings, social media, and incorporation into Global Cluster guidance documents.